LOADING ...

 Bắt đầu làm bài nào

-Where he'd his life behind
+he'd left his life behind

 And Shenandoah